Professor-Codephreak/binarytotext/README.md

 Interactive CLI: Allows users to input binary data continuously.
 Exit Command: Typing 'exit' cleanly ends the program.
 Error Handling: Catches interruptions (Ctrl+C) and provides a friendly exit message.
-🔌 Integration with Terminal.js
+🔌 Integration with xterm.js
-UI Compatibility: This script is designed to be easily integrated with terminal.js.
-Backend Usage: Call the binary_to_text() function with user input from the frontend.
+UI Compatibility: This script is designed to be easily integrated with xterm.js from script.js with style.css Backend Usage: Call the binary_to_text() function with user input from the frontend.